arthur-debert/google-code-issues-migrator/README.md

       -d, --dry-run             Don't modify anything on Github -p, --omit-priority       Don't migrate priority labels
-      -s, --synchronize-ids     Ensure that migrated issues keep the same ID
+      -s, --synchronize-ids     Ensure that migrated issues keep the same ID -c, --google-code-cookie  Supply cookies to use for scraping Google Code

         You will be prompted for your github password.